-Once you register a free Revulytics account and integrate the Usage Intelligence SDK, all your software installations will start calling home to the Revulytics server.
+Once you create a free Revulytics account, register your product and integrate the Usage Intelligence SDK, all your software installations will start calling home to the Revulytics server.
 The server will collect anonymous information regarding software usage, OS, language, hardware profile such as memory, CPU type and resolution, geographical information, and other information regarding your software version, build number, edition and license keys (if applicable).

 As a software vendor, you also have the option to control what information is collected from your end-users by adding an opt-out mechanism during installation or as a configuration option within your software.
 If a user chooses not to be tracked, then you can simply bypass the call(s) to the Usage Intelligence API.